Inna Palacios

-Inna Kristianne Beza Palacios (born February 8, 1994) is a Filipino footballer who plays as a goalkeeper for the Philippines women's national team.
+Inna Kristianne Beza Palacios (born February 8, 1994) is a Filipino professional footballer who plays as a goalkeeper for PFF Women's League club Kaya-Iloilo and the Philippines women's national team.

 Early life

 Inna Palacios was born on February 8, 1994 in Manila, Philippines.
 She started playing football at age 4.

-Football career
+Career

 Youth

 Palacios attended Colegio de San Agustin-Makati and won at least 5 MVP awards and some tournaments with her school's football team.
 She started playing for her school's team at grade 4.
 Before playing as a goalkeeper, she tried playing as a forward, winger and a defender.

 Collegiate

 Palacios decided to study at De La Salle University and play for their varsity team.
 She was scouted by La Salle coach, Hans Smit during her stint with the national team in 2012.
 She was also scouted by the coaches of Ateneo and University of the Philippines.

 On her rookie year with De La Salle, Palacios dealt with several issues that led her to almost quitting from football; the death of her grandmother while she was away from the country while playing for the Philippine national team and recovering from a recurring injury.
 Smit allowed Palacios to recover physically and emotionally and was able to regain her form.
 Inna Palacios established herself as the first-choice goalkeeper of her varsity team and was able to receive the best goalkeeper award at UAAP Season 75 and UAAP Season 77 which ended in 2013 and 2015 respectively.
 She scored a goal in her final game for De La Salle.